Best Ways to Achieve Life Balance and Flourish

 - identifying areas that need more or less attention, and,

 - establishing the steps you need to make to move forward to a more balanced life.

-When you take an honest inventory of your life, then, you need to show respect for each important part of it.
-Ensure that you are paying attention to your personal well-being through balancing aspects of your life such as your family, career, leisure, and spirituality is directly related to your flourishing.
+When you take an honest inventory of your life, then, you show respect for each important part of it.
+This means ensuring that you are paying attention to your personal well-being.
+Balancing the aspects of your life such as your family, career, leisure, and spirituality is directly related to your flourishing.

 Wisdom is your perspective on life, your sense of balance, your understanding of how the various parts and principles apply and relate to each other.— Steven R. Covey